She Cried Murder

 She Cried Murder is a 1973 American TV film starring Telly Savalas and Linda Day George.

 Plot

-A model witnesses a murder, and the cop investigating is the one who did it.
+A model witnesses a murder on the subway, and one of the cops investigating is the one who did it.
 And he knows she knows, and she knows he knows she knows.
+It becomes a cat-and-mouse game of one trying to stay ahead of the other, who eventually becomes willing to use any means to keep her quiet.